Getting online and digital equipment

 I don’t have a computer or the internet at home what can I do?

 You can access computers for free at your local hubs and Newcastle Libraries.
 There are many other organisations that offer computer access and computer skills sessions too.

-Newcastle City Council have created an interactive map to search for places in Newcastle where you can get free or low cost access to computers, training and support.
+Newcastle City Council has created an interactive map to search for places in Newcastle where you can get free or low cost access to computers, training and support.

 Newcastle Carers has computers available for carers to use at their centre in Byker.
 You can book a computer by contacting them.